5-Day Seoul Itinerary for First-Time Visitors: North Seoul to Gangnam

 human made store in seongsu seoul industrial brick building exterior

 In the evening, move to Itaewon or Haebangchon.
 Around sunset, the city starts to shift in tone, and the view from higher streets in Haebangchon is especially memorable.
+This is also a good time to stop by a terrace café and take in the city from a different perspective, as featured in [Best Terrace Cafes in Seoul].

 Don’t Miss